tools4origins/ASRimbra/README.md

 * RemoteRepositories allow access to a distant server which has to implement a corresponding REST API.
 It is used for the communications from MailboxManager to DirectoryManager.

-###

 @todo : reload javadoc
-@todo : check number of thread used by Spark, should not be limited (most thread are waiting for network answer)

-Testé

 Nginx, cluster, load balancing en round robin